 Energy & Utilities

-At the federal level, the Energy Law & Utilities practice group has represented applicants and interveners in rate filings, litigated rate cases, certificate proceedings, rulemakings and other proceedings before the Federal Energy Regulatory Commission (FERC).
+Our Energy Law & Utilities practice group counsels clients from coast to coast with respect to regulatory matters arising before state public utility commissions.
+At the federal level, our lawyers have represented applicants and interveners in rate filings, certificate proceedings, rulemakings and other proceedings before the Federal Energy Regulatory Commission (FERC).

-Approach: Achieving valuable results requires the advice of professionals who are knowledgeable and who understand the complex energy, financial and commercial issues of today's global economy.
-Clark Hill's multi-disciplinary team approach is designed to develop sophisticated solutions and to deliver services in the most cost-effective manner which meet the needs of its clients.
-Clark Hill prides itself in being responsive and in keeping the client fully informed as to the progress of each project.
-The practical experience of the members of the Energy Law & Utilities team allows them to easily interact with clients' technical staff and consultants so that the team concept can be brought to an entire project.
+Our lawyers are well versed in the complex energy, financial and commercial issues that arise in today's global economy and our multidisciplinary team approach is designed to develop sophisticated, results-focused solutions and deliver services in the most cost-effective manner possible.
+We strive to be responsive and ensure that clients are fully informed as to the progress of each project.
+Our experience is deeply practical and enables us to interact easily with clients' own technical staff and consultants so that the team concept can be brought to an entire project.

-One of the alternatives to local gas utility service is bypass.
-Clark Hill energy attorneys spearheaded this concept in Michigan and Clark Hill's legal gas bypass strategy was upheld by the United States Supreme Court.
-The Energy Law & Utilities Team can develop feasibility studies, arrange for FERC permits, secure easements for pipelines, negotiate interconnection agreements, procure transportation and storage agreements, negotiate construction contracts and, in general, devise a successful plan for bypass of the local gas utility.
+One of the most promising alternatives to local gas utility service is bypass.
+Clark Hill energy attorneys spearheaded this concept in Michigan and our legal gas bypass strategy was upheld by the United States Supreme Court.
+Our Energy Law & Utilities team can develop feasibility studies, arrange for FERC permits, secure easements for pipelines, negotiate interconnection agreements, procure transportation and storage agreements, negotiate construction contracts and, in general, devise a successful plan for bypass of the local gas utility.
 The completion of a credible feasibility study allows the client to negotiate with the local distribution company from a position of strength in order to secure lower gas transportation rates, which could make actual installation of the bypass unnecessary.
-The Clark Hill energy attorneys has developed feasibility studies and bypass strategies on numerous occasions which have either been implemented or have resulted in the utilities agreeing to offer reduced rates to the clients' satisfaction.
-Clark Hill has assisted clients in procuring natural gas supply nationwide.
-This has included preparing Requests for Proposals, evaluation of the various bids and preparation of gas purchase contracts.
-Finally, our energy attorneys participated in major litigation when gas suppliers have defaulted on their contracts.
-This litigation has been in both federal and state courts.

-Our attorneys have represented demand response and energy efficiency companies in several states in many areas including rulemakings brought on by legislation requiring state mandated reductions in energy consumption and demand.
+Our attorneys also have represented demand response and energy efficiency companies in several states in many areas, including rulemakings brought on by legislation requiring state-mandated reductions in energy consumption and demand.

-Clark Hill represents municipal water and wastewater utilities.
-We provide counsel on regulatory matters, in addition to rate cases, such as applications, permitting issues, distribution system improvement charge filings, enforcement actions and billing disputes.
+Water and wastewater.
+Clark Hill represents a number of municipal water and wastewater utilities.
+In addition to rate cases, we provide counsel on regulatory matters such as applications, permitting, distribution system improvement charge filings, enforcement actions and billing disputes.